keysight-eggplant/real-user-data-sdk-js/README.md

 ### TODO list

-- [ ] update link to CDN in installation section
 - [ ] update the browser support list
 - [ ] prepare release note for 1.0.0
 - [ ] verify all links